Pilgrim House

 Certain committees are identified by the Bylaws and by Board resolutions as Standing Committees.
 The chairs of these committees are automatically members of the Board of Directors.
 Additional volunteers are needed to serve as members of these committees.

-• Membership Committee: Chaired by the Membership Chair.
-Coordinates activities to welcome visitors and new members; Reviews new membership literature and procedures; Maintains the official list of members.
+• Membership Committee: Coordinate activities to welcome visitors and new members; connect members to congregational care resources and to social, volunteer, and leadership opportunities; and maintain the official list of members.

 Other Board Members: